moka-guys/dnanexus_nanopore_htt_downsample/README.md

 This app is used as part of the Oxford Nanopore HTT repeat counting workflow.

 ## What data are required for this app to run?
 The app requires a sorted BAM file containing Oxford Nanopore reads aligned to hg19 reference sequence.
 The BAM file must have previously been run through the DNAnexus Sambamba_Chanjo app using the bed file `Pan_XXXX` (HTT repeat region +-500bp).
 The desired read depth to downsample to must also be specified.
-This app uses the `*.sambamba_ouput.bed` output from the previous step to calculate the proportiion of reads that must be kept to achieve the desired read depth.
+This app uses the `*.sambamba_ouput.bed` output from the previous step to calculate the proportion of reads that must be kept to achieve the desired read depth.

 ## What does this app output?
 The app outputs 2 files: